JohnDTill/YAWYSIWYGEE/README.md

 The name is perhaps overly self-deprecating; although there are many inline equation editors, there is not an abundance of open source options, and a Qt widget should be useful.

+## Usage

-YAWYSIWYGEE uses the [MathBran](https://github.com/JohnDTill/MathBran) specification for serialization.
-Probably the easiest way to interact with a Typeset::Edit in a separate project is to use the toMathBran() and setMathBran() methods.
-It is also possible to inject MathBran code into a specific part of the document, which is how the example app GUI is implemented and how copy/paste works.
+There is an exposed widget class "TypesetEdit" which has an API similar to QTextEdit.
+Probably the easiest way to interact with a TypesetEdit in a separate project is to use the toMathBran() and setMathBran() methods, which use the [MathBran](https://github.com/JohnDTill/MathBran) serialization format.
+It is also possible to inject MathBran code into a specific part of the document, which is how the GUI buttons are implemented and how copy/paste works.

+There is also an exposed class "TypesetToolbar" included in the library to make it easier to incorporate a GUI in a custom application.
+See the ExampleApp for a demonstration of how to use TypesetToolbar.

+## Design

+Discussion of data structures and algorithms can be found in the [project wiki](https://github.com/JohnDTill/YAWYSIWYGEE/wiki/Design).
+Hopefully these pages will lower the barrier of entry to modify YAWYSIWGEE source code.

 ## Prerequisites